 Any new, revised or amending Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
-The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial performance or position of the consolidated entity.
+The adoption of these Accounting Standards and Interpretations are not anticipated to have any significant impact on the financial performance or position of the consolidated entity.